Carla022/m6Java_soloLearn/HashMap/REAME.md

 **Summer:**

-An orage suitcase and a straw hat.
+An oraNge suitcase and a straw hat.
 You, a recent graduate from a quaint little town called Summersville are moving out and ready to unpack in the City of your dreams, New Maneas City. </p>

 *Will you be the small fish in a big pond?...*

+## Setup & Instructions

+1. Clone repo

+**Backend - API**

+2. Once the repository has been cloned, open the *'soloLearn'*, *'java*, *'module_06', *'HashMap'* folder in IntelliJ + run it.